AuRED2024/AuRED/README.md

 ...

 ```

+## Authorities tweets media
+We provide the videos and images extracted from the authorities tweets.

 ## Rumors folds
 We provide the rumors 5 folds used in our experiments.
 Each fold file containing 32 rumors.

-## Authorities tweets media
-We provide the videos and images extracted from the authorities tweets.
+## Benchmarks code